dymaptic/GeoBlazor/src/dymaptic.GeoBlazor.Core/ReadMe.md

 ### Add components to Razor Components/Pages

 You should now be ready to directly reference `MapView` and other components in your own Razor Components.

-For more information, read [Using the API](UsingTheAPI.md).

-### Known Limitations/"Gotchas"

-- All classes inheriting from `MapComponent`, implement `IAsyncDisposable`.
-If you use these components in Razor markdown, it handles disposal for you.
-However, there may be situations (e.g., adding a new graphic on the fly), where you want to instantiate one of these components in C# code.
-Be aware that if you do this, you need to call `DisposeAsync` yourself when you are done with the object.
-- Directly calling `graphicLayer.Add(graphic)` or `MapView.Widgets.Add(widget)` does not work currently to register these components with the JavaScript API.
-Instead, use `graphicLayer.RegisterChildComponent(graphic)` or `MapView.RegisterChildComponent(widget)`.

 ## Build Requirements